Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 // It does not impact TryAdd on the mocked batch long batchSizeInBytes = 500;

-// Events added to the batch will be added here, but altering the events in this list will not change the List<EventData> backingList = new List<EventData>();
+// Events added to the batch will be added to this list.
+Be aware that but altering the events in the list will also change the batch.
+List<EventData> backingList = new List<EventData>();

 // For illustrative purposes allow the batch to hold 3 events before